tung/ruggrogue/book/auto-run.md

 The Space key triggers the usual logic for waiting a turn, so the `wait_player` function is called as usual.
 The pressing of the Shift key causes the `rest_in_place` argument of that function to be set to `true`.

-The first thing that the `wait_player` function does in this case is to check for any reason that resting in place should not start.
+The first thing that the `wait_player` function does in this case is check for any reason that resting in place should not start.
 If any monsters are present in the player's field of view, the player gets a message and no turns are spent waiting.
-The game then calls the `hunger::can_regen` function (defined in the `src/hunger.rs` file) to perform hunger-related checks; any hunger-related reason for failure appears as a message and prevents any waiting from taking place.
+The game then calls the `hunger::can_regen` function (defined in the `src/hunger.rs` file) to perform hunger-related checks; any hunger-related reason to not rest appears as a message and prevents any waiting from taking place.

 Assuming that there is no reason to prevent it, resting in place is started by setting the `auto_run` field of the `Player` struct with a `run_type` of `AutoRunType::RestInPlace`.
 Auto-run then takes over as described earlier in the auto-run control flow section.